ThembelaC/zero_day/README.md

-this is a read me file for zero day task
+This is the mandatory file